nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :notebook: **Notes about Patient Type:**<br>
+- When the patient type is edited from an inpatient to an outpatient, all hospital wing, floor number and ward number details are automatically removed.
+- When the patient type is edited from an outpatient to an inpatient, you need to manually input the hospital wing, floor number and ward number details.
-When the patient type is edited from an inpatient to an outpatient and subsequently back to an inpatient, you will have to manually input the hospital wing, floor number and ward number again.
+- When the patient type is edited from an inpatient to an outpatient, and subsequently back to inpatient again, you need to manually input the hospital wing, floor number and ward number details again as hospitalisation details gets discarded in the process.

 </div>

 **Requirements:**